Best practices for cost optimization

 Use up-to-date runtimes for your workloads

-The Databricks platform provides different runtimes that are optimized for data engineering tasks (Databricks Runtime) or for Machine Learning (Databricks Runtime for Machine Learning).
-The runtimes are built to provide the best selection of libraries for the tasks and ensure that all provided libraries are up-to-date and work together optimally.
-Databricks Runtime is released on a regular cadence and offers performance improvements between major releases.
-These improvements in performance often lead to cost savings due to more efficient usage of cluster resources.
+The Databricks platform provides different runtimes that are optimized for data engineering tasks (Databricks Runtime) or machine learning tasks (Databricks Runtime for Machine Learning).
+The runtimes are built to provide the best selection of libraries for the tasks, and to ensure that all libraries provided are up-to-date and work together optimally.
+The Databricks Runtimes are released on a regular cadence, providing performance improvements between major releases.
+These performance improvements often result in cost savings due to more efficient use of compute resources.

 Only use GPUs for the right workloads